TIBCOSoftware/tci-flogo/samples/app-dev/Connectors/OnPremise/readme.md

 ### Run the application

-In order to test the DBConnector on-premise app in flow tester we need to select the "Using on-premise services" checkbox in Flogo Launch configuration.
+In order to test the on-premise DBConnector service in flow tester we need to select the "*Using on-premise services*" checkbox in Flogo Launch configuration.

-in flow, click on Test Button -> create Launch configuration -> Select "Using on-premise services" checkbox -> click Next button -> click on Run
+In flow, click on Test Button -> create Launch configuration -> Select "Using on-premise services" checkbox -> click Next button -> click on Run

 ![sample Response](../../import-screenshots/Onpremise_Postgresql/10.png)